fangwei123456/spikingjelly/spikingjelly/activation_based/neuron_kernel.md

 ### Computation Graph

 The circle means saved gradient for Dynamic Programming (DP).
 Nodes with wide border indicates direct links to loss function.
+The dashed line show the ignored gradient path when $D_{reset}=1$.

 ```mermaid
 flowchart LR